wildlarva/mcdecoder/src_docs/spec_mc_desc.rst

 which are named instruction fields.
 One field can be split into several bit ranges.
 Each bit range is called a subfield in a field.
+An instruction can be constructed by multiple N-byte words.
+Each word is called an encoding element in an instruction.

 Here is an example of instruction fields
 (the fields 'cond', 'S', 'Rn', 'Rd' and 'imm12').